hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

 ```

 `cidr_list` is a comma separated list of CIDR blocks for which a role can generate
-credentials for.
+credentials.
 If this is empty, the role can only generate credentials if it belongs
 to the set of zero-address roles.

 Zero-address roles, configured via `/ssh/config/zeroaddress` endpoint, takes comma separated list